 If you’re looking for bands like Slipknot, the simplest way is to go back to the beginning of the whole nu metal movement.
 Korn is usually credited as the band that started it all.

 While this is debatable, they’re most certainly one of the most influential metal bands of all time and they are the ones that eventually inspired Slipknot’s early works.

-Korn was formed back in the early 1990s, featuring Jonathan Davis, James “Munky” Schaffer, Brian “Head” Welch, Reginald “Fieldy” Arvizu, and David Silveria.
+The band Korn was formed back in the early 1990s, featuring Jonathan Davis, James “Munky” Schaffer, Brian “Head” Welch, Reginald “Fieldy” Arvizu, and David Silveria.
 Today, the group has the same lineup, except for drummer David Silveria, who has been replaced by Ray Luzier.